Shopping cart abandonment is a major reason, why most e-commerce sites lose tons of prospects.

 vi.
 Accept Payments via Other Payment Gateways

 If you’re running an online store, you should keep all the popular and standard payment gateways for your prospects.
-It is one of the great strategies of abandoned cart recovery that you can implement to avoid frequent WooCommerce cart abandonment.
+It is one of the great strategies of abandoned cart recovery that you can implement as the solution for woocommerce shopping cart abandonment.

 Other than PayPal, two other payment gateways to consider for WooCommerce are Braintree and Stripe